What is a DASH Diet? An Overview of the Benefits, Risks, and Typical Plans

 DASH Diet Guidebook

-The NIH has published a Dash diet plan guidebook, “Your Guide to Lowering your Blood Pressure With DASH”, which details the nutrition facts of popular mainstream food items and their healthy alternatives.
+The NIH has published a Dash diet plan guidebook: “Your Guide to Lowering your Blood Pressure With DASH”.
+It details the nutrition facts of popular mainstream food items and their healthy alternatives.

 The manual also provides samples of meal plans and proportions along with their associated nutritional information.
 The last pages of the manual provide a list of resources and how to obtain them.